Chart Color Schemes

 Wooloowin features a more urban dwelling mix with significant apartment living, with ownership patterns similar to the broader region

-Wooloowin's dwelling structure in the latest Census showed 46.5% houses and 53.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-Brisbane metro had 36.5% houses and 63.6% other dwellings.
-Home ownership in Wooloowin was at 17.4%, with mortgaged dwellings at 32.3% and rented ones at 50.4%.
-The median monthly mortgage repayment was $2,275, higher than Brisbane metro's $2,167.
-Median weekly rent in Wooloowin was $350, lower than Brisbane metro's $410.
-Nationally, Wooloowin's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were less than the national figure of $375.
+Wooloowin's dwelling structure, as per the latest Census, consisted of 46.5% houses and 53.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Brisbane metro had 36.5% houses and 63.6% other dwellings.
+Home ownership in Wooloowin was at 17.4%, with the rest being mortgaged (32.3%) or rented (50.4%).
+The median monthly mortgage repayment in the area was $2,275, higher than Brisbane metro's average of $2,167.
+The median weekly rent figure was $350, compared to Brisbane metro's $410.
+Nationally, Wooloowin's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were lower than the national figure of $375.

 Frequently Asked Questions - Housing